rugvedi18/Selenium-Java/day12/Abstraction.md

 ## Interface

-1. An interface os blueprint of a class. interface i1
+1. An interface is a blueprint of class. interface i1
    {
    variables